 Remembering Alice Philipson (1947-2022)

-A brilliant and creative social justice attorney, Alice Philipson died peacefully at her home in Berkeley in July 2022.
+A brilliant and creative social justice attorney, Alice Philipson died peacefully at her home in Berkeley on July 14, 2022.
 She was one of the original volunteer attorneys who established the AIDS Legal Referral Panel and remained an ardent proponent of our work for decades.

 Alice dedicated her legal career to fiercely fighting for gay and lesbian rights through impact litigation in the fields of HIV/AIDS and lesbian family law.
 Self-described as, “Too hot for organizations,” Alice worked solo but in cohort with BALIF, the Bar Association of SF, the AIDS Legal Referral Panel, National Center for Lesbian Rights, and the Womens’ Cancer Resource Center, among others.

 We are so grateful for Alice’s early involvement with ALRP, and we will always proudly remain part of her legacy.